slavik0329/BetterAuction/test/README.md

 These tests should run in recent OS/X or Linux installations.

 In one window, run:

     ./00_runGeth.sh

 In a second window, run:

     ./01_test1.sh

-The test shows the auction contract working as expected.
+The tests shows the auction contract working as expected.

 Summary of results are in the [test1results.txt](test1results.txt).